 3. End of Fiscal Year/Quarter

 Reason: Many companies focus on closing out budgets and meeting performance targets, leaving little room for procurement.
-Hiring is more likely to be postponed until the next fiscal cycle.
+Appointment is more likely to be postponed until the next fiscal cycle.

 Exception: Financial services, accounting, and tax-related roles might increase hiring around this time.